Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-\dzero\ measures the inclusive differential cross section for $\ppbar \to \ttbar + X$ as a function of the top quark \pt , $d\sigma / dp_{T}^{t}$~\cite{Abazov:2010js} using the $ljt$ channel selected as described above.
+\dzero\ measures the inclusive differential cross section for $\ppbar \to \ttbar + X$ as a function of the top-quark \pt , $d\sigma / dp_{T}^{t}$~\cite{Abazov:2010js} using the $ljt$ channel selected as described above.
 A kinematic fit, which constrains the $W$-boson and top-quark masses to fixed values, is performed for all possible jet-parton assignments and the combination yielding the minimum fit chi-squared is used to associate the leptons and jets to the top quark.
-The reconstructed $p_{T}^{t}$ spectrum is corrected to the parton level using a regularized unfolding method~\cite{Hocker:1995kb}.
+The reconstructed $p_{T}^{t}$ spectrum is corrected to the parton level.
 The uncertainties on the shape of the $p_{T}^{t}$ spectrum are dominated by statistics while the total systematic uncertainty integrated over $p_{T}^{t}$ is around 10\%.
 The NLO or NNLO perturbative QCD calculations agree with the measured cross section in normalization and shape while the results from the {\alpgen+\pythia} and {\pythia} generators describe the shape of the data distribution but not its normalization.
+Figure~\ref{fig:diffxsec} shows the measured differential \ttbar\ cross sections with respect to \mttbar\ or the top-quark \pt\ measured by CDF and \dzero.